NikhilPeri/proline/README.md

 If we apply [Poker Pot Odds](https://en.wikipedia.org/wiki/Pot_odds) to these payouts and odd, we must be able to pick the outcome of a card at least 1/3 of the time to be profitable.
-Considering each game to be an independant event we must be able to predict it with a certianty of only 69.33% to break even in the worst case scenario.
+Considering each game to be an independant event we must be able to predict each game with a certianty of only 69.33% to break even in the worst case scenario.

 ### Initial Findings